-- Continue to implement the DWSRF program for the Commonwealth of Puerto Rico. - Receive project lists, score and rank projects based on human health risk and compliance with the SDWA and EPA regulations. - Establish and maintain a continuous technical assistance support process available to drinking water systems for availing compliance, establishing asset management plan, establish a technical and/or financial assistance mechanism to provide small systems that are in noncompliance with the necessary tools to foster compliance and access to funds and subsidies. - Identify and determine feasible and affordable general compliance action plans available for systems' implementation. - Coordinate a mechanism or process for consolidating and/or eliminating existing non-viable small public drinking water systems. - Make available interest-free financing and additional subsidy (principal forgiveness/grants) to help small public water systems and disadvantaged communities finance needed projects. - Continue to be current with all Federal Reporting requirements. - help local water systems with development or updating of lead service line inventories, including locating and mapping lead service lines. - Complete removal of lead service lines (public and privately owned portion), including any connectors, and replace with a pipe that meets the requirements established under 40 CFR 143 and which complies with state and local plumbing codes and or building codes, in order to reduce and eliminate exposure to lead and its harmful impacts. - to reduce people's exposure to perfluoroalkyl and polyfluoroalkyl substances (PFAS) and other emerging contaminants in drinking water, including those under the National Secondary Drinking Water Contaminants.
+- Continue to implement the DWSRF program for the Commonwealth of Puerto Rico. - Collaborate with EPA TA staff in order to improve program staffing performance. - Receive project lists, score and rank projects based on human health risk and compliance with the SDWA and EPA regulations. - Continue efforts that have been carried out with the EPA Water TA Office in order that a Non-PRASA system may apply for financing - Establish and maintain a continuous technical assistance support process available to drinking water systems for availing compliance, establishing asset management plan, establish a technical and/or financial assistance mechanism to provide small systems that are in non-compliance with the necessary tools to foster compliance and access to funds and subsidies. - Continue complying with all Federal Reporting requirements. - Keep improving and updating the website - Help local water systems with development or updating of lead service line inventories, including locating and mapping lead service lines. - Complete removal of lead service lines (public and privately owned portion), including any connectors, and replace them with a pipe that meets the requirements established under 40 CFR 143 and which complies with state and local plumbing codes and or building codes, in order to reduce and eliminate exposure to lead and its harmful impacts. - to reduce people's exposure to perfluoroalkyl and polyfluoroalkyl substances (PFAS) and other emerging contaminants in drinking water, including those under the National Secondary Drinking Water Contaminants. - Increase disbursements and increase project started to continue to support the national reduction of federal DWSRF unliquidated obligations, PRDWSRF will continue to work to reduce the amount of year-to-year carry-over fundsby continuing to implement first-in-first-out (FIFO) basis, among other things.